AnmolAppinventiv/Final-Project-Internship/README.md

-# 🌐 2-Page Web App
+# 🌐 E-Composer : LEAD GENERATION & CONTACT US

 This project is a modern **2-page web application Named Ecomposer** built using the latest technologies, including **Next.js 14**, **Tailwind CSS**, **TypeScript**, and **React.js**.
 The app is designed to be fully responsive, feature-rich, and optimized for both performance and scalability.
 Additionally, this web app has been enhanced with **Progressive Web App (PWA)** capabilities, ensuring a seamless user experience across different devices and network conditions.